rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 - Abstract Product_View_Options_Type_Select logic from the Magento core.
 This should extend the core, which I could not get to work today.

-- Fix continue button on the Login/Register page in the Register section.
-(Currently submits the form, aka, tries to log you in.)
+- Fix issue where the forms (login and register) try to validate inputs on non-submit buttons. like back and continue on login/register.
 - Look into Facebook connect.
 The Connect-with-Facebook button on the login page doesn't do anything for now.
 This would be an excellent feature.
 - Global search functionality
 - Add functionality to footer newsletter form